johannesstroebele91/React-Library/4_useEffect-useEffect-useReducer-useRef-contextApi/context-api_useContext-hook.md

 - but using `.Provider` to access a property that address all of the child components
 - and specifying the value that should be used from the content ([Reference](https://de.reactjs.org/docs/context.html))
 - e.g. `value={isLoggedIn: isLoggedIn}`
-  - 1. isLoggedIn: is the name of the variable that gets passed to the other componente
+  - 1. isLoggedIn: is the name of the variable that gets passed to the other component
   - 2. isLoggedIn: is the state specified

 Example in App.tsx of [app_task-manager](../4_useEffect-useEffect-reducers-contextApi/app_task-manager/src/App.tsx) and only available in git commit: [be0ac9ed7c7219ca1468ac579079caf7c170e943](https://github.com/johannesstroebele91/React-Library/commit/be0ac9ed7c7219ca1468ac579079caf7c170e943)